mayd/shlwapi/README.md

   2. `make test`

 This version of `shlwapi.h` was also used to build the `MovieShow` sample app from the [Win32++ Project](http://win32-framework.sourceforge.net/).

+28 April 2021:

+* Changed `shlwapi.h` to conform to C89 and added unit test to check conformance to C89.